0xroyce/blog/README.md

 ## Description

-0xroyce_blog is a powerful and customizable blog platform that allows users to create, edit, and manage blog posts.
-It features a robust admin interface, built-in analytics, and support for custom plugins, making it suitable for both personal blogs and larger content management needs.
+Blog is a powerful and customizable blog platform that allows users to create, edit, and manage blog posts.
+It features a robust admin interface, built-in analytics, support for custom plugins, and support for templates, making it suitable for both personal blogs and larger content management needs.

 ## Features